FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_systemUsers/t_st_passwordFiles.md

     "weight": "240"
 }Use the *Password Files* page to add, enable, disable, and delete password entries for real users.

 By default the *Password File List* contains a disabled entry for real users.
 On a UNIX-based system, you cannot delete this entry or add an entry.
-On Windows, you can delete the entry for real uses and add password vault entries. <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> stores password vaults in the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> database.
+On Windows, you can delete the entry for real uses and add password vault entries. {{< SecureTransport/componentshortname  >}} stores password vaults in the {{< SecureTransport/componentshortname  >}} database.

 The following topics provide how-to instructions for managing password files and password vaults: